statgen/locuszoom-api/docs/api.md

 strand | Gene strand
 transcripts | A nested object defining available transcripts, and each exon within each transcript

+If no source is specified in the filter string, the best recommended gene source will be chosen.
+This is currently the latest version of GENCODE.
+The `build` parameter must also be specified.

 #### FILTERS

 Filter | Description